AdrianSteene/video-annotator/README.md

-# YouTube Annotator
+# Video Annotator

-This is a website where users can annotate YouTube videos.
+This is a website where users can annotate Video videos.
-You can paste a YouTube video URL and add notes at specific timestamps that only you can see.
+You can paste a Video video URL and add notes at specific timestamps that only you can see.

 ## Features

-- 🎥 **YouTube Video Playback** - Load any YouTube video by pasting its URL
+- 🎥 **Video Video Playback** - Load any Video video by pasting its URL
 - ⏯️ **Custom Video Controls** - Play/pause and seek through the video with a custom timeline
 - 🔖 **Bookmarks** - Add bookmarks at any timestamp (press `N` or click the bookmark button)
 - 📝 **Annotations** - Click any bookmark to add comments and notes